leebyron/til/entries/ikagai.md

 needs, and what you can be paid for.
 This really resonated with me.

-[^meme seeding]: Years later, Mark wrote a [follow up post][mark winn's follow up] on the origins of his article on Ikagai and addressed how it took on a life of its own.
+[^meme seeding]: Years later, Mark wrote a [follow up post][marc winn's follow up] on the origins of his article on Ikagai and addressed how it took on a life of its own.

 I find this model a helpful tool in thinking about my own career, but it's